sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

 4. Periodically, events are [exported from the cache](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/export/export.go) and exported to Sourcegraph's Telemetry Gateway service, which forwards it to our data warehouse - see [exporting events](#exporting-events).

 ## Recording events

+Note that recording APIs are intentionally stricter and have a smaller surface area than [the full events we end up exporting](#exported-event-schema).
+This is to help prevent accidental export of sensitive data, and to make it clear what properties should be injected in a uniform manner instead of being constructed ad-hoc by callers - see [event lifecycle](#event-lifecycle) for details.

 ### Backend services